Cliffdale Landfill

 The Cumberland County Health Department was notified of the results on August 4, 2025.

 On August 1, 2025, the PRLF Unit Project Manager received a call from a concerned property owner at 1005 Leslie Drive regarding her family’s safety.
-On August 4, 2025, S&ME installed two explosive gas detectors at 1005 Leslie Drive.
+On August 4, 2025, S&ME installed two natural gas alarms at 1005 Leslie Drive.
 S&ME also recorded air samples inside the residence: No methane was detected.
 Methane measurements at the soil gas probe installed at the property line for 1005 Leslie Drive (SGI-34) was 53.2%.
 A summary of this effort is in a report dated August 11, 2025.

-In September 2025, soil gas probes were installed next to house foundations so that 26 out of 37 adjacent property owners have 2 probes per lot: one near the back property line/fence, and one near the back of the house near the foundation.
-Screening and sampling of these soil gas probes was performed in October 2025 and results are expected mid-November at which time they will be reviewed for quality purposes, and then a report will be complied.
-A link for this report will be provided once it is complete (estimated early 2026).
+In September 2025, an additional 38 soil gas probes and 3 soil gas implants were installed next to house foundations so that 30 out of 37 adjacent property owners have 2 probes per lot: one near the back property line/fence, and one near the back of the house near the foundation.

 A Vapor Extraction System will be installed along the property line on Cumberland County property to collect methane in the soil gas before it leaves the property.